 But if you want to be a good singer, you will have to re-learn the process of proper breathing.
 When you start this process, you will realize how much control we lack over our breath.
 So, how do you go about learning how to breathe?
 Try this out.

 Place your hand on your stomach and inhale deeply through your nose.
 Hold your breath and count a slow and steady five.
 Then exhale slowly.
 The chances are that your stomach will not expand too much the first few times.
 You may only notice a slight difference.
 But, keep at this procedure every day for at least ten minutes.
 Gradually you will feel your hand on your stomach rise when you inhale and go down as you exhale.
 Then you know that you are breathing properly.

 Only if you achieve this will you be breathing from the diaphragm and there will be a maximum intake of oxygen.
 As you begin to do it well, start increasing the number to 10 and then 15.
 The more you do, the better it will be for you, and you can do it at your convenience.
 Only proper breathing will be able to give you the control to sing well in your full voice and hold your notes for a long time.
 This exercise also relaxes and rejuvenates you.

 Sound Placement and Intonation

-Another aspect in singing higher notes is voice or sound placement and intonation.
+Another aspect of singing higher notes is voice or sound placement and intonation.
 There are people who do not consider this and when they sing high notes, it grates in your ears.
 By sound placement what we mean is where the sound comes out of after being produced in the voice box.
 For instance the high notes come through the nasal cavity.

-Most of the head notes are placed there and generally when you sing high notes the soft palate at the roof of the mouth and your nose will vibrate gently when the sound is produced properly.
-Similarly as long as your vowel sounds are proper the intonation will be right.
+Most of the headnotes are placed there and generally when you sing high notes the soft palate at the roof of the mouth and your nose will vibrate gently when the sound is produced properly.
+Similarly, as long as your vowel sounds are proper the intonation will be right.